What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 Social media: This type of background check is not specifically regulated.
 Researching candidates via social media is not prohibited by law, provided that the information is retrieved from freely accessible public sources.

 Other: The possibility of conducting backgrounds checks on employees is very limited.
-However, employers are allowed to request for referrals directly from the applicants, as well as for their authorization to collect certain information.
+However, employers are allowed to request for referrals directly from the candidates, as well as for their authorization to collect certain information.

 What can employers do with regard to background checks and inquiries in Spain?